terrybelinda/Zipcar-Prototype/README.md

 ![Architecture diagram](Architecture.jpg)

+The Maven project was converted into an executable JAR, which was Dockerised and deployed on an EC2 instance.

-# Load Blancing
+# Load Balancing

-We have used load balancing with auto scaling on AWS.
+We have used an Application Load Balancer with auto scaling (min - 1, max - 3).
-Client uses the load balancer URL and according to the requests the load balancing creates new servers.
+Client uses the load balancer URL, and according to requests, the load balancer creates new servers.
+If any instance degrades in health, auto-scaling kicks in and ensures the application remains available.

 # Database